Bugs Bunny's Birthday Ball: Release and reception

+The game was released in December 1990 to coincide with the 50th anniversary ("birthday") of Bugs Bunny earlier that year.
 The game was not well received by pinball players, and only sold 2,500 units.
-Python explained the tepid response, stating, "It depends what we have in our hearts... either The Force is with you, or it's not."
+Anghelo admitted disappointment in the final product, feeling embarrassed that despite his and Trudeau's efforts, they had allowed something "so half-baked" to go to market.
+He explained the tepid response, stating, "It depends what we have in our hearts... either The Force is with you, or it's not.".
 In a Play Meter review, Tom Yager found the game to be too easy and the main playfield to be slow and mostly unproductive, and disliked the sunken inverted playfield.
 The other gimmick in multiplayer games of randomly awarding points or swapping scores was also criticized.
 Nonetheless, Replay Magazine ranked it as the third most popular pinball machine of 1990.

 The choice of using Looney Tunes as a theme was believed to have also contributed to the mixed reception.
 Roger Sharpe, marketing director for Midway at the time, touted the game as something that would appeal to women and families.
 However, some found the theme too juvenile while others considered pinball not family friendly regardless of theme.

+A 2001 review by Pinball Player praised the artwork, and the sound was called "good for its time".
+Some elements of the playfield were called innovative, but not all ideas worked.
+The gameplay aspect was given 2/10 due to the chance of a random award giving 50M points making much of the rest of the scoring redundant.